shdwroot/ob4scate/README.md

-# Enterprise Data Obfuscation Gateway
+# Small Business Data Obfuscation Gateway

 A Python/FastAPI-based reverse proxy and microservice suite for secure, context-preserving use of external LLMs in enterprise environments.
 Implements PII obfuscation, tokenization, policy enforcement, LiteLLM routing, and immutable audit logging.